Cotton vs Microfiber Sheets: Which is Best?

 The fiber from natural cotton plants makes up cotton sheets, and these fibers can be long or short.
 Cotton sheets may contain a blend of synthetic cotton or other natural fibers.

 In contrast, microfiber sheets contain nylon or polyester woven fabric.
 The thin, synthetic fibers of these sheets are tightly woven together to improve durability.
+Cotton sheets lack in some of these qualities.

 Benefits of Cotton Sheets